 As a member of the Immunisation Coalition you are:

 - Afforded the opportunity to attend meetings of the organisation that facilitate discussion on influenza and other infectious diseases;

 - Entitled to attend the organisation’s Annual General, and to vote on any matters relating to the Immunisation Coalition;

 - Invited to provide feedback on important awareness activities and projects that are being undertaken each year.

 Membership of the Immunisation Coalition is by way of a 5 year fixed term.

 Membership applications must be made using an Immunisation Coalition membership application form (available here), and be supported by 2 existing members.
-The completed form should be sent to firstname.lastname@example.org.
+The completed form, along with a CV, should be sent to firstname.lastname@example.org.
 Acceptance as a member is entirely at the discretion of the Board of Directors.

 A copy of the Immunisation Coalition’s constitution can be downloaded here.

 The Immunisation Coalition (IC) is able to carry out its important work thanks to the generosity of its sponsors, grant givers and in-kind supporters.
 The IC receives unrestricted educational grants from a number of sources, including Government funded bodies (PHNs, PHUs), Industry, and generates revenue through educational programs to PHNs, and other health education entities.
 Sponsors and grant givers have no influence on the editorial content of the Immunisation Coalition’s website, publications, or activities, with full control ensured through its Board of Directors.

 Page published: 7 March 2017